-DEBRA GAVES, ORTONVILLE: I'm not sure that it was.
-Since I wasn't in court Idon't know what went on.
-I think there's too much pointing to his guilt and I don't think he should have gotten off as easily as he did.
+GAVES, DEBRA ORTONVILLE: I'm not sure that it was.
+Since I wasn't in court Idon'tknowwhatwent on.
+I think there's too? much pointing to his guilt and I don't think he should have gotten off as easily as he did.
 He should have been found guilty in the first trial.

 K.C.
-ASVITT.
-DAVISBURG: I think he might have been guilty.
-If they couldn't criminally convict him, at least they could get justice that way.
-We discussed it a lot in class today (at High Clarkston School, where K.C. is a ninth-grader).
+ASVITT, DAVISBURG: I think he might have been quilty.
+If they couldn't criminally convicthim, at least they could get justice that way.
+We discussed it a lot in class today (at School, where K.C. is aninth-grader).
 It was kind of half and half in my civics class.

-Don't Rush Me

-By Don Rush

-TV and such

-While sitting around with a couple of buddies, doing nothing particularly constructive, the topic of television popped up.

-"Remember when all we had to watch was the three main stations," one of the guys said.
+Don't Rush Me By Don Rush TV and such While sitting around with a couple of buddies. doing nothing particularly constructive, the topic of television popped up: Remember when all we had to watch was the three main stations, one of the guys said.
 We all nodded, "yep."

-"Remember when we didn't have VCRs?"
+Remember when we didn't have VCRs?"
 Again, we all nodded, "yep."
 Then the topic of conversation turned to something less riveting.
-So much less I don't remember anything else after that last "yep."
-It's a wonderful

-life I lead.

-TV wasn't as interesting not too long ago, kiddies.
-I can remember when Dad wanted to watch a hockey game or basketball game on Channel 50 (that's now UPN 50) it was a family ordeal.
+So much less I don't remember lose my remote control I shudder to think about it. anything else after that last "yep."
+It's a wonderful TV wasn't as interesting not too, long ago. kiddies.
+I can remember when Dad wanted to watch a hockey game, or basketball game on Channel 50 (that's now UPN 50) it was a family ordeal.
 When Channel 50 was Dad's target us kids knew what to Dad would sit on the couch.
 The girls would station themselves at 15-foot intervals from Dad to the back door.
-I'd climb up on the roof and turn the antenna.

-Dad would yell, "Turn it a little more, little more.
-No!
+I'd climb up on the roof and turn the Dad would yell, "Turn it a little more, little more No!
 Back, back, back.
 Okay.
 Good."
 And each of the girls would pass the message on to me.
-We had a little chain-thing going on there.
+We had a little chain-thing going on there....
 Windy, rainy or any kind of foul weather day would really put a hurting on reception.
-Those were always the days I had to get up on the roof for the antenna drill.

-And, kids, you think that was tough, listen to this: we actually had to get up off the couch and manually change the station.
+Those were always the days I had to get up on the roof for the And kids, you think that was tough, listen to this we actually had to get up off the couch and manually change the station.
 I know, I know, it sounds like the dark ages, but it is all true.
 Honest injun.
-Some of the greatest breakthroughs for mankind -- as far as I was concerned -- were cable TV and remote controls, followed closely by VCRs.
+Some of the greatest breakthroughs for mankind - as far as I was concerned - were cable TV and remote controls, followed closely by VCRs, I think it would be a tough way to go, if I were to